-Baccalaureate/Bachelor's degree: Hor (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Pastora Studies (MPS)Program: This degree is awarded to students who have demonstrated the following This degree is awarded to students who have demonstrated the following: faith, the history of their religious or spiritual tradition, and faith-based ethics within their tradition, and integrate this with established understandings in spiritual care/spiritually integrated psychotherapy, social services, or congregational leadership; and Ability to conduct library research, develop and support a sustainable argument in written form, or in application to specialized spiritual leadership practices such as spiritual care/spiritually integrated psychotherapy, social services, or congregational leadership.
-3. Application of Knowledge The ability to review, present and crit Ability to employ appropriate methodologies, sources and norms Ability to: evaluate qualitative and quantii information to: a) Develop lines of argument; b) Make sound judgments in accordance with the major theo concepts and methods of the subject(s) of study; c) Apply underlying concepts, principles, and techniques of analysis, both within and outsid the discipline; d) Where appropriate use this knowledge in the creative proceand The ability to use a range of estable techniques to: a) Initiate and undertake critical evaluation of arguments, assumptions, abstract concepts information; b) Propose solutions; c) Frame appropriate questions for purpose of solving a problem; d) Solve a problem or create a new work; and e) Make critical use of scholarly reand primary sources. of at least one Christian or spiritual tradition to: Engage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Formulate theological arguments; Communicate theological concepts; Exercise responsible citizenship, and social leadership; and Critical use of established concepts and techniques to address problems and analyze contextual concerns.
-Apply classroom learning, research skills, theological/ spiritual reflection and communication under supervised experiences; Explain critical perspectives on, and practical expertise in, the tasks of spiritual leadership as applied to pastoral practice; Identify an issue in their practice in a field setting, reflect on it critically, situate it theologically, historically, and culturally, and consider and compare alternative approaches to it whether in spiritual care/spiritually integrated psychotherapy, social services or congregational leadership; Apply diverse methods to the cultural contexts of the student's specialization; and Provide evidence of critical self-awareness with regard to their own and other faith perspectives and practices of spiritual care/therapeutic practices in a variety of contexts.
-4. Communication Skills The ability to communicate information arguments, and analyses accurately reliably, orally and in writing to a ran audiences. and communicate arguments and Ability to plan and carry out effective and collegial communication both verbally and in writing; Developed communication skills that include the demonstration of growth in personal faith, emotional maturity, moral integrity, and public witness; and Ability to plan, design and carry out
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Pastoral Studies (MPS)Program: This degree is awarded to students who have demonstrated the following This degree is awarded to students who have demonstrated the following: faith, the history of their religious or spiritual tradition, and faith-based ethics within their tradition, and integrate this with established understandings in spiritual care/spiritually integrated psychotherapy, social services, or congregational leadership; and Ability to conduct library research, develop and support a sustainable argument in written form, or in application to specialized spiritual leadership practices such as spiritual care/spiritually integrated psychotherapy, social services, or congregational leadership.
+3. Application of Knowledge The ability to review, present and critically evaluate qualitative and quantitative information to: a) Develop lines of argument; b) Make sound judgments in accordance with the major theories concepts and methods of the subject(s) of study; c) Apply underlying concepts, principles, and techniques of analysis, both within and outside the discipline; d) Where appropriate use this knowledge in the creative process; and The ability to use a range of established techniques to: a) Initiate and undertake critical evaluation of arguments, assumptions, abstract concepts and information; b) Propose solutions; c) Frame appropriate questions for the purpose of solving a problem; d) Solve a problem or create a new work; and e) Make critical use of scholarly review and primary sources.
+Ability to employ appropriate methodologies, sources and norms of at least one Christian or spiritual tradition to: Engage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Formulate theological arguments; Communicate theological concepts; Exercise responsible citizenship, and social leadership; and Critical use of established concepts and techniques to address problems and analyze contextual concerns.
+Ability to: Apply classroom learning, research skills, theological/ spiritual reflection and communication under supervised experiences; Explain critical perspectives on, and practical expertise in, the tasks of spiritual leadership as applied to pastoral practice; Identify an issue in their practice in a field setting, reflect on it critically, situate it theologically, historically, and culturally, and consider and compare alternative approaches to it whether in spiritual care/spiritually integrated psychotherapy, social services or congregational leadership; Apply diverse methods to the cultural contexts of the student's specialization; and Provide evidence of critical self-awareness with regard to their own and other faith perspectives and practices of spiritual care/therapeutic practices in a variety of contexts.
+4. Communication Skills The ability to communicate information, arguments, and analyses accurately and reliably, orally and in writing to a range of audiences.
+Ability to foster a safe and respectful environment within which to communicate arguments and analyses effectively and collegially, orally and in writing, to a range of different audiences.
+Ability to plan and carry out effective and collegial communication both verbally and in writing; Developed communication skills that include the demonstration of growth in personal faith, emotional maturity, moral integrity, and public witness; and Ability to plan, design and carry out initiative, responsibility, and